callenb/callenb.github.io/_posts/2019-10-15-esther-solomons-was-my-great-grandmother.md

 The earliest document I have is for a voyage on board Cunard's [Corronia](https://en.wikipedia.org/wiki/RMS_Caronia_(1904)) setting sail from Liverpool on 25 September 1906 and arriving in New York on 3 October 1906.
 This was a new ship having completed its maiden voyage in 1905 and finally ending its days in 1933.
 It lasted longer than Esther.

-{% img /images/1906/BLOG_19060925-UK-OUTWARD-esther_solomons_and_j_lictenstein.jpg 100% "Esther Solomons and Jack Lichtenstein on 25-Sep-1906 voyage from Liverpool to New York" title: "Esther Solomons and Jack Lichtenstein on 25 Sep-1906 voyage from Liverpool to New York" %}
+{% include image.html url="/images/1906/BLOG_19060925-UK-OUTWARD-esther_solomons_and_j_lictenstein.jpg" dimensions="width='100%'" caption="Esther Solomons and Jack Lichtenstein on 25-Sep-1906 voyage from Liverpool to New York" %}

 The date would be her 25th birthday according to the Gregorian calendar, but I suspect that was a coincidence.
 When I first got this document I found Esther fifth from bottom where whe described herself as a [Dressmaker](https://hellosewing.com/tailor-vs-seamstress-dressmaker/).